nashville-software-school/client-side-mastery/projects/tier-2/daily-journal/chapters/DAILY_JOURNAL_INSTRUCTOR.md

 ## Steps

 1. Add an `mentors` resource collection in your API.
-1. Add an object representing each of the three members of your instruction team.
+1. Add an object representing each of the three members of your coaching team.
     ```json
     {
         "id": 1,